 Production and technology

-If the production quality of passenger transport services suffers, this has an impact on service quality and can lead to the loss of customers.
-Postponed deliveries of new vehicles may result in revenue losses and additional expenses, for example due to substitute transport services or penalty payments.
+If the production quality of passenger transport services (in particular punctuality) suffers, this has an impact on service quality and can lead to the loss of customers.
+Postponed deliveries of new vehicles may result in revenue losses and additional expenses, for example, due to substitute transport services or penalty payments.

-The availability and the condition of the track infrastructure are significant prerequisites for competitive rail transport.
-In order to maintain the future viability of rail in the long term, it is also necessary to modernize the infrastructure through digitalization and automation.
+The availability, capacity and the condition of the track infrastructure are significant prerequisites for competitive rail transport.
+In order to maintain the future viability of rail in the long term, it is also necessary to digitalize and automate the infrastructure.

-The range and quality of our services depends to a significant extent on the availability and reliability of the production resources used, the intermediate services procured and the quality of our partners’ services.
-We therefore keep up an intense dialog with our suppliers and business partners on the subject of quality.
+The range and quality of our services depend to a significant extent on the availability and reliability of the production resources used, intermediate services procured and the quality of our partners’ services.
+We therefore maintain an intense dialog with our suppliers and business partners on the subject of quality.
 This is of particular importance in the vehicle industry.

 Sufficient availability of our vehicle fleet is particularly critical.
 Significant restrictions endanger operating schedules.
-In regional transport, there is the additional risk of penalties imposed by the relevant contracting organizations if trains are canceled or punctuality is inadequate.
+In regional transport, there is the additional risk of penalties if trains are canceled or punctuality is insufficient.
 We try to minimize this risk by taking preventative actions and also by minimizing the consequences should it happen, such as by providing replacement vehicles or by organizing substitute transport.

 In regional transport, a risk can arise from the redundancy of vehicles following the expiry or re-tendering of a transport contract.
-As a countermeasure, alternative possible uses are checked continuously.
+As a countermeasure, alternative possible uses are investigated.

 Increasing digitalization means that dependence on secure IT that is available around the clock is increasing.
-This will result in risks, such as the interruption of the availability of IT systems or unauthorized third parties accessing customer data.
+This results in IT, telecommunications and cyber risks, such as the interruption of the availability of IT systems, which can lead to serious business interruptions, or the unauthorized access of third parties to customer data.

-In order to minimize critical technical holes in security, a wide variety of countermeasures (e.g. firewalls, encryption and isolated server areas, prompt installation of software updates) are used.
-Appropriate redundancy in IT systems (also across several locations) increases overall protection against failure of critical business processes, applications and infrastructures.
-Redundancy is also built into the network infrastructure as a whole where this is required to ensure information security and business continuity.
+In order to minimize critical technical vulnerabilities, numerous countermeasures (such as firewalls, encryption, sealed server areas, and prompt software updates) have been implemented.
+Appropriate redundancy of the IT systems (including across several locations) increases the overall resilience of critical business processes, applications and infrastructures.
+The network infrastructure also has a redundant design where required for the purposes of IT security and business continuity.

-Altogether, these measures reduce the risks of attacks, the failure of IT systems arising from them, the disruption of communication or the theft of confidential information, and therefore avoid the resulting damages to DB Group.
+Overall, these measures reduce the risk of attacks, the resulting outages of IT systems, the disruption of communications and the theft of confidential information.

-Punctuality is a key criterion for our rail freight transport customers when selecting a mode of transport.
-In addition to this, irregularities can occur during transport, such as customs offenses and theft.
-We combat these risks with measures such as engaging qualified customs coordinators and using an immediate reporting system for tax assessment notices.
+Punctuality is a key factor for our rail freight transport customers when selecting a mode of transport.
+In addition to this, irregularities can occur, such as customs offenses and theft.
+We combat this, among other things, by involving qualified customs coordinators and using an immediate reporting system for tax assessment notices.